noorykim/sas-generate-shift-table/README.md

 ## Intro
 A shift from baseline table, also known as a shift table, is an n-by-n matrix in which the row and column positions correspond respectively to a category before and after a time point and/or treatment.

 The code below generates a shift table by (1) tallying the count data using a multidimensional array and (2) calculating percentages for a shift table using matrix operations built into the SAS Function Compiler (PROC FCMP).
-(Unlike PROC IML, PROC FCMP comes with Base SAS.)
+(Unlike PROC IML, PROC FCMP is included in Base SAS.)

 ## Illustration: Code for a 4x4 table